-No. The request must come from your residency program director.
-The ABS only offers credit toward general surgery or vascular surgery training.
+No. The request must come from your residency program director, once you are enrolled in an ACGME-accredited program.
+The ABS offers credit only toward general surgery or vascular surgery training.
 Please see our International Training page for further information.

 Yes.
 A certificate issued by the ECFMG is required for all international medical graduates.
 The certificate must be valid indefinitely for all international medical graduates who complete an ACGME-accredited surgery residency program in the United States.
 International medical graduates who complete a Canadian surgery residency program accredited by the RCPSC will have an ECFMG certificate with a "valid until" date.
 The valid until date must be after the date of application to the ABS.